Nukesor/pueue-lib/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Downloads](https://img.shields.io/github/downloads/nukesor/pueue-lib/total.svg)](https://github.com/nukesor/pueue-lib/releases)

+**Attention!!**

+The repository has been merged into the main project [Pueue](https://github.com/nukesor/pueue/).

+It will stay for historical reasons, but there's no longer any active development.
+For contributions, check the `development` branch on the main repository.

+**Attention!!**

 This is the shared library used by the [Pueue](https://github.com/nukesor/pueue/) client and daemon.
 It can also be used by third-party software to, for instance, to communicate with the Pueue daemon.

 ## Contributing